softcover/softcover_book/chapters/getting_started.md

 [^ipad_address]: You can find the server's local network address by examining the results of `ifconfig`; in my experience the relevant address usually begins with 192 (when on the local wireless network) or 172 (when the iPad is attached directly to the computer), so you can probably extract the right local address using the command `ifconfig | egrep '(172|192)'`.
 Then add a colon and the port number (4000 by default).
 For example, on my system the correct address to connect the iPad to is typically 172.20.10.3:4000.

-[^kindlegen_proprietary]: The only proprietary part of the toolchain is the KindleGen program for building books in MOBI format, but authors can optionally use the open-source Calibre program as a replacement.

 [^epub_path]: If `$HOME/bin` does not exist, you can create it using `mkdir $HOME/bin`.
 Then move EpubCheck there using `mv epubcheck-4.0.1 $HOME/bin`.
 Depending on your system, you might have to add `$HOME/bin` to the path by editing and sourcing `.bash_profile` (as shown in Listing~\ref{code:calibre_bash_profile} and Listing~\ref{code:source_bash_profile}).

-[^kindlegen_breaks_previews]: It used to be possible to extract chapter ranges while keeping the visual appearance of cross-references intact, but this functionality is broken in MOBI files as of KindleGen 2.9.
-The current method, using `Preview.txt`, isn't as slick as it was in earlier versions of the \texttt{softcover} gem is but is much more robust.

 [^sudo_install]: On some systems, you may need to use `sudo` to install the gem.